RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-vector-sum.md

 Note that `Sum` derives from the `RcppParallel::Worker` class.
 This is required for function objects passed to `parallelReduce`.

-Note also that we use a raw `double *` for accessing the vector.
+Note also that we use the `RVector<double>` type for accessing the vector.
 This is because this code will execute on a background thread where it's not safe to call R or Rcpp APIs.
+The `RVector` class is included in the RcppParallel package and provides a lightweight, thread-safe wrapper around R vectors.

 Now that we've defined the functor, implementing the parallel sum function is straightforward.
-Just initialize an instance of `Sum` with a pointer to the input data and call `parallelReduce`:
+Just initialize an instance of `Sum` with the input vector and call `parallelReduce`:

 {% highlight cpp %}
 // [[Rcpp::export]]
 double parallelVectorSum(NumericVector x) {

-   // declare the SumBody instance that takes a pointer to the vector data Sum sum(x.begin());
+   // declare the SumBody instance
+   Sum sum(x);

    // call parallel_reduce to start the work parallelReduce(0, x.length(), sum);